Brasilia Tapaculo Scytalopus novacapitalis

 Brasilia Tapaculo, Canastra, Minas Gerais, Brazil, April 2001 - click for larger image Serra da Canastra, Minas Gerais, Brazil

-The Brasilia Tapaculo was only discovered in 1957 when Brazil's new capital, Brasilia, was under construction.
+The Brasilia Tapaculo was discovered in 1957 by Helmut Sick when Brazil's new capital, Brasilia, was under construction.
 It has subsequently been found in a few other sites but is endemic to a small area of Minas Gerais, Goiás and the Distrito Federal.
-It is classified as Near threatened by Birdlife International.
+It is classified as Endangered

 It is found in the damp undergrowth of gallery forest.